The 20 Best Cerebral Amyloid Angiopathy Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Victor Urrutia serves as the medical director of the stroke service at The Johns Hopkins Hospital and director of the Sheikh Khalifa Stroke Institute.
 He focuses on the clinical aspects of cerebrovascular disease (stroke), specifically acute stroke therapy and prevention.
 Dr. Urrutia currently sees patients at the Stroke Prevention Clinic, located in the Johns Hopkins Outpatient Center in Baltimore on Wednesdays, and cares for patients in The Johns Hopkins Hospital's Brain Rescue Unit.
 Dr. Victor Urrutia received his medical degree from the University of Panama School of Medicine.
 He completed his neurology training at MCP Hahnemann University in Philadelphia, now Drexel University College of Medicine.
 After his residency training, he completed fellowship training in neurocritical care and acute stroke at Drexel University College of Medicine and became a faculty member in the neurocritical care and acute stroke division.
 He then returned to Panama for two years where he was the first to treat patients with IV thrombolytic therapy for acute stroke.
 Dr. Urrutia is rated as an Experienced provider by MediFind in the treatment of Cerebral Amyloid Angiopathy.
-His top areas of expertise are Stroke, Transient Ischemic Attack (TIA), Vertigo, Thrombectomy, and Gastrostomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Stroke, Transient Ischemic Attack (TIA), Cerebral Amyloid Angiopathy, Thrombectomy, and Gastrostomy.
+Dr. Urrutia is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Cerebral Amyloid Angiopathy